janikvonrotz/olmoto/README.md

 # Done

+* Update header title and appbar with Redux
 * Design email for user inviations
 * Participants list in event (Chips)
 * New user doesn't work (probably because of the mail)